Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Introduction

 \subsection{Literature review and motivation}

 There are many articles on stochastic optimization methods with dynamic sample sizes \cite{homem2003variable,friedlander2012hybrid,byrd2012sample,Royset2013,kouri2013trust,cartis2018global,pasupathy2018sampling,roosta2019sub,de2017automated,Bollapragada2018,Bollapragada2018a,bottou2018optimization,Bollapragada2019,paquette2020stochastic}.
-Nevertheless, very few of these works consider constrained optimization problems or risk-averse settings in detail \cite{Royset2013}; the majority of the present literature focuses on unconstrained stochastic programs, such as those commonly found in machine learning.
-One notable exception is the recent contribution by Xie et al. \cite{xie2020constrained,xie2021methods}, which builds off an earlier version of this work and generalizes our treatment of deterministic constraints to a composite optimization setting of importance in some machine learning applications.
-Many contemporary methods follow from \textit{a priori} error analysis, leading to prescribed growth in the sample size \cite{friedlander2012hybrid,Royset2013,Bollapragada2019}, ours does not.
-Instead, we choose to estimate the correct sample size \textit{a posteriori} and update it adaptively.
+Nevertheless, very few of these works consider \emph{constrained} optimization problems or risk-averse settings in detail \cite{Royset2013}; the majority of the present literature focuses on \emph{unconstrained} stochastic programs, such as those commonly found in machine learning.
+One notable exception is the recent contributions by Xie et al. \cite{xie2020constrained,xie2021methods}, which appeared online shortly after an earlier version of this work \cite{beiser2020adaptive_v1} and complements our contribution by, among other novelties, introducing alternative adaptive sampling strategies with separate convergence proofs as well as analyzing composite optimization problems.
+A thorough comparison of this work and \cite{xie2020constrained,xie2021methods} is given at multiple points later in the text; see~\Cref{rem:ComparisontoXie1,rem:ComparisontoXie2,rem:ComparisontoXie3}.

+The difficulty in generalizing previous work on adaptive sampling to constrained optimization problems lies in developing new critera to quantify and balance the statistical and optimization errors, while accounting for the influence of the constraint set.
+We refer the interested reader to \cite[Section~1]{xie2020constrained} for an overview of the pitfalls of applying well-established adaptive sampling strategies designed for unconstrained problems to the constrained setting.
+For constrained stochastic programs, most contemporary methods rely on \textit{a priori} error analysis that results in a prescribed growth in the sample size \cite{friedlander2012hybrid,Royset2013,Bollapragada2019}.
+In this work, as was also done in \cite{xie2020constrained,xie2021methods}, we choose to estimate the correct sample size \textit{a posteriori} and update it adaptively.